 The Company imputes interest expense on the unpaid Tap Participation Fees payable to HP A&M using an effective interest method over the estimated development period utilized in the valuation of the liability.
-During the three months ended November 30, 2006, the Company imputed interest expense of approximately \$1.1 million related to the Tap Participation Fees, which accounted for a net loss of \$.06 per share.
+During the three and six months ended February 28, 2007, the Company imputed interest of approximately \$1.1 million and \$2.3 million related to the Tap Participation Fees, respectively.
+This accounted for a net loss of \$.06 and \$.12 per share for the three and six months ended February 28, 2007, respectively.